SirFourier/Vidly-with-React/README.md

-# Getting Started with Create React App
+# Vidly with React
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## About
+This is a project that I have slowly built up to learn react.
+This is based on exercises and lesson by codewithmosh.com through the mastering React course.

 ## Available Scripts